colinmutter/stopwatch/Readme.md

 See how long it takes to do things ;)

-A component to manage one or more high-resolution performance timers.
+A module to manage one or more high-resolution performance timers.
 In the event performance.now is available in the browser, it will be used over Date.
 Time calculations are only performed during _report_ so this library would be very low impact from an application performance standpoint.

 ## Installation